ooper-shlab/SceneKitReel-Swift/README2.md

 ## Build Requirements

-iOS SDK 9.3 or later
+iOS SDK 10 or later/macOS SDK 10.12 or later